One of the most common questions I hear when it comes to meditation is: “How long should I meditate?”

 Most commonly, meditation is done simply by closing your eyes, concentrating, and sitting down.
 Meditation can be anything so long as it keeps you calm and focused.

-Many people will also focus on something specific to prevent their mind from wandering.
+Many people will also focus on something specific to prevent their minds from wandering.

 You could focus on your steady breathing or have a mantra that you repeat over and over again, just as a few examples.